okeefem3/firebase-workshop-web/README.md

 Goals:
 * When a new user is created through auth, add a user to Firestore
+  * Set up the user profile page in the app (Needed for the Storage section)
 * When a review is updated or deleted, sync the data with a collection of reviews under the user who created it and update the average rating on the brewery
-    * This will also include adding to the app the ability to read, delete and update reviews from a user profile screen
+    * This will also include adding to the app the ability to read, delete and update reviews from a user profile screen (Optional)
 * When a brewery is viewed send an http request to update the number of views on the brewery
 * BONUS/TODO Cron jobs